jkougoulos/connector-azure-blob-storage/docs/AzureBlobStorageConnectorDoc.md

 Certified: No
 ## Installing the connector
 <p>From FortiSOAR&trade; 5.0.0 onwards, use the <strong>Connector Store</strong> to install the connector.
 For the detailed procedure to install a connector, click <a href="https://docs.fortinet.com/document/fortisoar/0.0.0/installing-a-connector/1/installing-a-connector" target="_top">here</a>.<br>You can also use the following <code>yum</code> command as a root user to install connectors from an SSH session:</p>
-`yum install cyops-connector-azure-storage-blob`
+`yum install cyops-connector-azure-blob-storage`

 ## Prerequisites to configuring the connector
 - You must have the Azure Storage Account Name, SAS Token and Container Name to perform automated operations.
-- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the Azure Storage Blob server.
+- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the Azure Blob Storage server.

 ## Minimum Permissions Required
 - N/A